puniverse/pulsar/docs/index.md

 The bang operator has a slightly different semantic than `snd`.
 While `snd` will always place the message in the mailbox, `!` will only do it if the actor is alive.
 It will not place a message in the mailbox if there is no one to receive it on the other end (and never will be, as mailboxes, like all channels, cannot change ownership).

 In many circumstances, an actor sends a message to another actor, and expects a reply.
-In those circumstances, using `!!` instead of `!` might offer reduced latency (but with the same semantics; both `!` and `!!` always return `nil`)
+In those circumstances, using `!!` instead of `!` might offer reduced latency (but with the same semantics; both `!` and `!!` always return `nil`).

 The value `@self`, when evaluated in an actor, returns the actor's own handle; for example it can itself be communicated and then used to send messages.